Cake Pops – prepare your own Cake on a Stick

 Shiny chocolate tip from chef Thomas Sixt

-5. How do the cake balls hold on the stem later?
+6. How Do the Cake Balls hold on the Stick later?

 Now we want to deal with fixing the cake balls to the stem.
 The consistency of the cake dough is already perfectly adapted to the stick 🙂 so don’t worry.
 Nevertheless, there is an additional protection…